Easy and Natural Home Remedies for Kennel Cough

 3. Probiotics

-Most dog food does not give them all the nutrition they need.
-I started adding probiotics to our dog’s food about 5 months ago and I have noticed big changes in their overall health.
-I recommend NWC Naturals Total-Biotics Probiotic.
+Most dog food does not provide them with all the necessary nutrition.
+I started adding probiotics to our dog’s food about 5 months ago, and I have noticed big changes in their overall health.
+I recommend Daily Dog by FullBucket, it’s the best probiotic for dogs in my opinion.

 4. Steam

-Just as when you are sick and a hot steamy bath helps clear out your nose, the steam will do the same for your pup.
+Just as when you are sick and a hot, steamy bath helps clear out your nose, the steam will do the same for your pup.
 When you take a shower, bring your dog into the bathroom with you.
-You don’t have to bring him in the actual shower with your, just let the bathroom steam up and let him sit in there for as long as he can.
+You don’t have to bring him into the actual shower with you; just let the bathroom steam up and let him sit in there for as long as he can.

 5. Robitussin

 It is said that Robitussin can be used as a home remedy for kennel cough.
-I personally have not used it, so I would highly recommend you contact your vet to find out if it is okay to administer Robitussin to your dog and what the correct dosage would be for him.
-VetInfo.com has a great article about administrating Robitussin to dogs, but please call your vet since there can be adverse side effects.
+I personally have not used it, so I would highly recommend contacting your vet to determine if it is safe to administer Robitussin to your dog and what the correct dosage would be for him.
+VetInfo.com has a great article about administering Robitussin to dogs; however, please consult your veterinarian, as there can be adverse side effects.

 If you are unsure if your dog has kennel cough or want more facts about kennel cough, please read The Kennel Cough FAQ and the Truth About the Bordetella Vaccine.